HDrizzle/stack_machine/version_2/hardware_docs/bus.md

 | Bus save OE | Bus controller | + |
 | Move done | Bus controller | - (half cycle) |

+## LEDs

+There will be a normal sequencer debug interface on the main board (not sequencer board).
+There will also be LEDs for each of: Fault, RX Extend to controller, RX not ready, TX ready for each slot.
+These LEDs will also function as pulldown resistors in the case of empty slots.

 ## Timing

 Plot sources to be pasted into <a href="wavedrom.com/editor.html">Wavedrom</a>.